vvss12300/learn_in_2_hours_typescript/README.md

 - Classes
 	- TypeScript offers full support for the class keyword introduced in ES2015.
 	- Classes contain properties and methods
-	- While using typescript, define the type of each property and methosd
+	- While using typescript, define the type of each property and method
 	- A Class can extend from another class
 	- TypeScript can be used to control whether certain methods or properties are visible to code outside the class.
-		- Pulic: The default visibility of class members is public.
+		- Public: The default visibility of class members is public.
 A public member can be accessed anywhere
 		- Protected: Protected members are only visible to derived of the class they’re declared in.
-		- Prvate: Only visible within the same class
+		- Private: Only visible within the same class

 ```javascript